- Privacy & Security

 Why do You Need an IP Address

-Every device that wants to connect to internet or intranet needs a unique identifier to ensure reliable communication.
+- Every device that wants to connect to the internet or intranet needs a unique identifier to ensure reliable communication.
 IP addresses are assigned to each networking device to communicate with other devices on the network.

-You can learn more about IP addresses in our blog here.
+- You can learn more about IP addresses in our blog here.
 But to explain quickly, an IP address is a 32-bit address in the case of IPv4 and 128-bit address in the case of IPv6; the former is most common today.